HC seeks BFI reply on boxer's plea against not being considered for Turkey championship | Sports-Games

 During the hearing, advocates Hrishikesh Baruah and Parth Goswami, appearing for the BFI, informed the court that Choudhary has already been registered for the event as a reserved boxer in the 70 kg category.

-The counsel said there could be only one entry in each category and if she is aggrieved by the selection of Borgohain, she ought to have impleaded her as a party respondent.
+The council said there could be only one entry in each category and if she is aggrieved by the selection of Borgohain, she ought to have impleaded her as a party respondent.

 Taking BFI's statement on record, the court said it was not inclined to grant any interim relief in the matter.

-The world championship, which was scheduled from December 4 to 18 in Istanbul, is set to be postponed till March next year due to the surging COVID-19 cases in Turkey.
+The world championship, scheduled from December 4 to 18 in Istanbul, is set to be postponed till March next year due to the surging COVID-19 cases in Turkey.

-During the hearing, the court observed that most of the sports federations are treating it as their own private club which is very unfortunate and asked the ministry to wake up and take action.
+During the hearing, the court observed that most of the sports federations are treating it as their private club which is very unfortunate, and asked the ministry to wake up and take action.

 "The more I hear these federation matters, I get the feeling that till the time the player is not going to bow down to them, they will not hear the player.
 You are supposed to promote sports," the judge said.